How to use Apple AirPods with an Android phone

 What features do Apple AirPods offer when connected to an Android device?

-Once connected, Apple AirPods function in the same way as other Bluetooth headphones.
+Once connected, the older Apple AirPods function in the same way as other Bluetooth headphones.
 You'll get the following features:

-- Play and pause control by double tapping an AirPod whilst it's in your ear
+- Play and pause control by double-tapping an AirPod whilst it's in your ear

 - Music and film audio